andrewberg/just-my-type/README.md

     up once this has been accomplished
     iii) Type an incorrect word into the typing test and see that it does not let you continue onto a new word
+    iiii) Check to make sure you can reset your score to try again and make sure your high score doesn't disapear on exit of the app.